 The Federal Direct Loan amount on the award letter represents the total loan the student is expected to borrow.
 The Federal Direct Loans all have fees.
 The amount of money disbursed is less than the amount borrowed after fees are deducted.
-For Direct Loans disbursed prior to October 1, 2017, the loan origination fee is \$1.069%.
+For Direct Loans disbursed prior to October 1, 2019, the loan origination fee is \$1.062%.
+Loans disbursed as of October 1 will have an origination fee of 1.059%.